People

 B.S. in Mechanical Engineering, Hanyang University, 2014-2021

-Kyobeom is a first year PhD student in Mechanical Engineering from Incheon, South Korea.
+Kyobeom is a second year PhD student in Mechanical Engineering from Incheon, South Korea.

 Outside of the school, Kyobeom enjoys traveling, workout, and bouldering.